New

 Right to free admission?

 Add a free ticket (subscribers, people who already have a valid ticket, etc.) to your order via the ticket module.
+People with disabilities are entitled to a reduced entry charge on presentation of their European Disability Card.
+In addition, we give free entry to one accompanying person per person with a disability.

 We learn too

-If our low-stimulus day proves to be a success, we would be pleased to organise it several times per year, including on other occasions.
+If you have suggestions to make, pass them on to Marian Michielsen via marian.michielsen@technopolis.be.
 Be sure to complete the survey afterwards to stay informed of our low-stimulus range.

 Accessibility and facilities